uptane/uptane.github.io/docs/deployment/best-practices.md

 Certain types of updates, like maps, rules-of-the-road, or traffic notifications, are only relevant to vehicles within a specific location.
 These location-based updates require that a device be able to report its location in some way.
 For example, the device could obtain its location by using a GPS sensor and report it as custom metadata in the vehicle version manifest using the “geo:” URI scheme defined in [RFC 5870](https://tools.ietf.org/html/rfc5870).

-Such a system would require a way to reference location for all applicable targets in the custom section of the Targets metadata for the Image repository.
+Such a system SHOULD have a way to reference location for all applicable targets in the custom section of the Targets metadata for the Image repository.
 The Director would then be responsible for identifying which device locations match those of targets on the Image repository.
 If a match is found, the Director SHOULD update its Targets metadata to instruct the relevant devices to install the location-based updates appropriate for their positions.

 It is possible that the vehicle’s position may have changed by the time the vehicle receives a location-based update.
 The device MAY check that its current position matches that of the target before installation, and the implementer MAY decide to abort the update if the location no longer matches.